at Sully-sur-Loire is its moated

 Sologne.
 La Poste is at Rue du Grand Sully,

-conveniently located near the castle.
-Also in the vicinity are several
+conveniently located near the castle as well as several